Skip to main content

 VA / GI Bill Benefits

 Veterans may be able to use GI Bill benefits for CDL training at qualifying programs.
 Ask schools specifically whether they are listed on the VA WEAM database before assuming eligibility.
+For details on eligibility and how benefits apply to CDL training, see our CDL financing and GI Bill guide for Texas.

 Workforce Training Grants